Fireside Lodge

 Inspired by these methods, Michael created a system that can be taught to practitioners in any cultural context.

 Out of respect to native, traditional Shamans, most people who study Universal or Core Shamanism would not call themselves 'Shamans'.
-The term most in use is 'Shamanic Practitioner'.
+The term most in use is 'Shamanic practitioner' or 'being on a shamanic path'.
+As our work is deeply inspired by the Medicine Wheel, we call it the Path of the Medicine Wheel.

 The Power of the Drum